1.0 Introduction

 refers to the complete Distinguished Name (DN) string for the new certificate.
 The Venafi policy should be set to allow variance in the individual elements.FriendlyName

-refers to associated to the certificate as it exists in CertManager and referenced by IIS.
+refers to associated to the certificate as it exists in CertManager and is referenced by IIS.
 This value must be unique.

 6.0 Fortanix DSM with Venafi Workflow